-Zanzibar is an equatorial paradise, with a warm climate and year around temperatures between 82 and 91 degrees.
+Zanzibar is an equatorial paradise, with a warm climate and year-round temperatures between 82 and 91 degrees.
 It is a perfect place to unwind and relax after a few safari days in East Africa.
-We flew from the Seronera air strip in Serengeti to Arusha and then made our way to the island in a small 13 seater Cessna aircraft run by Regional Air.
+We flew from the Seronera airstrip in Serengeti to Arusha and then made our way to the island in a small 13 seater Cessna aircraft run by Regional Air.
 We were looking forward to exploring Stone Town and enjoying the sun on the shores of the warm Indian Ocean at Park Hyatt Zanzibar and finding the secret beach in Zanzibar.
 Here is our review of Park Hyatt Zanzibar.

 A Review of Park Hyatt Zanzibar

 Warm Swahili smiles welcomed us at the entrance of Park Hyatt as soon as our car doors opened.
 We were picked up from the airport in a comfortable SUV and handed cold towels and water bottles.
 Highly recommend arranging for a car service directly from the hotel.
 Located right on the edge of StoneTown, our base to experiencing Zanzibar was from the five-star Park Hyatt Zanzibar.

 History of Park Hyatt Zanzibar

-in history and grace, dating back to the 17th century.
-Mambo Msiige is a striking example of a traditional Zanzibari mansion with its Omani style arches, intricately carved wooden doors and lovely courtyard.
-Mambo Msiige sits on the most westerly point of the Shangani beach front in the heart of Stone Town.
+Sitting majestically on the beachfront, the hotel is housed in two buildings, one of them, UNESCO Heritage site Mambo Msiige, a building steeped in history and grace, dating back to the 17th century.
+Mambo Msiige is a striking example of a traditional Zanzibari mansion with its Omani style arches, intricately carved wooden doors and lovely courtyards.
+Mambo Msiige sits on the most westerly point of the Shangani beachfront in the heart of Stone Town.

 Then, in 1840, Sultan Said moved his court from Muscat to Zanzibar.
 This marked the true beginnings of Park Hyatt Zanzibar.
 Mambo Msiige was built between 1847 and 1850 by Sheikh Salim bin Bushir bin Salim al Harthi, a wealthy and prominent Swahili tradesman from a prominent Omani tribe and a dear friend of SeyyidSaid, the then ruler of Zanzibar.

 Rooms in Park Hyatt Zanzibar

-We had a Park Deluxe King and a Park Deluxe Twin rooms with a little balcony that opened to the views of the Indian Ocean.
+We had a Park Deluxe King and a Park Deluxe Twin room with a little balcony that opened to the views of the Indian Ocean.
 In the mornings we woke up to sounds of fishermen getting their boats ready for the day.
-Some days there was a group of women exercising, there were also a couple of boys making a seat out of sand and watching all the morning action from their comfortable perch.
+Some days there was a group of women exercising, there were also a couple of boys making a seat out of the sand and watching all the morning action from their comfortable perch.

-Things to do in Zanzibar
+Things to do in Stone Town

 There is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life and a very secret beach.
-Once we heard about this sand bank beach that disappears at high tide, we decided to go check it out.
+Once we heard about this sandbank beach that disappears at high tide, we decided to go check it out.

 The local currency in Zanzibar is the Tanzanian Shilling; the exchange rate is roughly 1 US$ to 2200 shillings.
 Most places accept US dollars but it works out a bit cheaper if you pay in shillings.

 The local language in Zanzibar is Swahili, but most people like vendors and hotel staff speak a bit of English.
-Two good words to know are Asante (Swahili for thank you) and Hakuna Matata (Swahili for no problem) which seems to be used everywhere in East Africa.
+Two good words to know are Asante (Swahili for thank you) and Hakuna Matata (Swahili for no problem) which seem to be used everywhere in East Africa.
 It felt more of an attitude than a phrase, everything was possible and nothing was a problem!

 PIN IT FOR LATER